Graham · Cairngorms

 Cook's Cairn — common questions

 - Cook's Cairn is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 619m of ascent and takes most walkers 4-7 hours.
-Terrain: Excellent gravel grouse-shooting tracks for most of the distance, then a final kilometre of trackless heather and peat.
+Underfoot: Excellent gravel grouse-shooting tracks for most of the distance, then a final kilometre of trackless heather and peat.

 - Where do I park for Cook's Cairn?